Woman who fell and died at Ohio Stadium during OSU graduation ceremony identified

-The Franklin County Coroner's Office has identified the woman who died during The Ohio State University's commencement ceremony on Sunday as 53-year-old Larissa Brady.
+The Franklin County Coroner's Office has identified the woman who died during The Ohio State University's commencement ceremony on Sunday as 53-year-old Larissa Brady, a family member of one of the graduates.

 RELATED: 1 person dies after falling from Ohio Stadium stands during OSU graduation